Read | Listen| Write

 My session in the gym

-I went to a meeting
+I went to a meeting downtown

-(Square pavilion, every wall of glass)
+In a square pavilion, every wall of glass,

-Where all those scribbled ideas
+Where all those scribbled ideas we had shared

-Had been compiled and compared
+Had been processed—

-Categorized into themes
+Categorized into themes—

-(Not just from my small huddle,
+(Not just from my gym’s shiny floor,

-But from hundreds more
+But from the dozens more

-Throughout our town).
+Throughout our town)

-Our next step to take
+Our next steps

 Together.

-Finally, the green beans, the tomatoes,
+Finally—the green beans, tomatoes,

-The bell peppers, the squash
+Bell peppers, the squash

-Were ripe enough to gently tug away
+Were ripe enough to be tugged away

-And seed (and yanked weeds, and bugs removed)
+(And those yanked weeds, and bugs removed)

-Next season, she mused…
+Next season, she muses to herself…

 What should I plant next?

-I read another article in the paper
+To read another article in the paper

-About surprises in my town:
+About “surprises” in my town:

 An idea for an aquarium by the river?